Introduction

 - Export Administration Regulations (EAR)

-- Export
+- Export and re-export

-- Technical data sharing
+- Technical data transfers

 - Brokering activities